 If the cash to cash cycle is lengthening, but the customer order cycle is not, you know you’ll need to investigate other areas, such as supplier lead times, invoicing times and accounts payable or receivable.

 6. Total Supply Chain Management Cost as Percentage of Sales

-If there was an award for “KPI with the longest name” this one would surely win hands down.
+If there were an award for “KPI with the longest name,” this one would surely win hands-down.
 However, despite its lengthy moniker, total supply chain management cost as percentage of sales is one of the most common financial KPIs used by supply chain organisations.

 Some companies prefer to track absolute supply chain cost, or costs for a unit of weight or even a sold unit such as a case or pallet.
 The use of these alternative supply chain cost KPIs is understandable, but for the primary measurement, TSCMC%S (our unofficial abbreviation) will serve as well as any.